magento/knowledge-base/src/Troubleshooting/General/customers-get-logged-out-or-lose-cart-content-on-magento-storefront.md

 ---
 title: Customers get logged out or lose cart content on Magento storefront
-labels: Magento Commerce Cloud,Magento Commerce,how to,SameSite,session,cookies,cart,logged out
+labels: Magento Commerce,Magento Commerce Cloud,SameSite,cart,cookies,how to,logged out,session
 ---

 This article provides a solution and workaround for the issue, where customers get logged out or lose items from the shopping cart on the storefront, after being re-directed back to Magento store from payment or other third-party services (session cookie "gets lost").